 12. WordPress themes, an amazing feature

-WordPress statistics and facts won’t be complete without talking about the amazing number of themes that WordPress has.
-WordPress won’t be complete without the thousands of themes that it has to offer, ranging from free to worth over hundreds of dollars.
+WordPress statistics and facts won’t be complete without talking about the amazing number of themes that WordPress has to offer, ranging from free to worth hundreds of dollars.

 Every theme that you will find on the WP Websites is built using thousands of lines of powerful code that can change the entire look of any site.
-While the stock themes like TwentyEleven have around 5600 lines of code, heavier and customizable themes are built on more than 35,000 lines of code.
+Stock themes like TwentyEleven have around 5600 lines of code.
+Heavier and customizable themes use more than 35,000 lines of code.

 15. Spam exists, but can easily be handled

 Spam exists everywhere, whether it’s social media or WP Websites, but you can easily handle it at the click of a button in WordPress using plugins.
-To put things into context, Akismet spam blocker, blocked its 1 billionth spam in 2013 while nearing the number to 100 billion nowadays.
+To put things into context, Akismet, a spam blocker, blocked its 1 billionth spam in 2013, while nearing the number to 100 billion nowadays.